OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 #### getEndTime() → {String}

-Gets the start time of the meeting/appointment of a recurrence pattern in whichever time zone that the user/add-in set the recurrence pattern in the following ISO 8601 format:
+Gets the end time of a usual meeting/appointment instance of a recurrence pattern in whichever time zone that the user/add-in set the recurrence pattern using the following ISO 8601 format:
 "THH:mm:ss:mmm"

 ##### Examples

-This example gets the end time of a recurrence.
+This example gets the end time of a usual instance in a recurring meeting/appointment series.

 ```js
 Office.context.mailbox.item.recurrence.getAsync(callback);